 There was something about the aroma and flavour of this vinaigrette that reminded me of candied apples each time I tasted it while adjusting the amount of honey.
 I know that sounds odd, but there you have it — a little culinary intrigue and truly a unique vinaigrette that celebrates local produce!

-This recipe makes about six tablespoons of vinaigrette.
+This recipe makes good use of the Pickled Peppered Strawberries brine and yields about six tablespoons of vinaigrette.
 Since I like my salads lightly dressed, this is enough for three or four salads for me.
 Use the best quality extra virgin olive oil you have for this dressing; the one I use is bright and fresh in aroma and flavour.

 - 4 tbsp extra virgin olive oil